-NAME OF STUDENT ATE OF BIRTH
+NAME OF STUDENT D ATE OF BIRTH

-SCHOOL
+SCHOOL GRADE/TEAG CHER

-PHYSICIAN DIAGNOSIS/REASOI N FOR MEDICATION
+PHYSICIAN DIAGNOSIS/REASON

-MEDICATION DOSE TIME GIVEN
+MEDICATION

 Anticipated number of days to b e administered at school: Special Instructions

 Printed Name of Physician:

 Physician Signature: (or a copy of the prescription der)

-Address: P hone:
+Address: PI none:

-Fax: Date:
+Fax: D ate:

-PARENT PERMISS SION TO ADMINISTER MED ICATION/INFORMATION EXCH ANGE
+PARENT PERMISS SION TO ADMINISTER MED CATION/INFORMATION EXCHA NGE

 care provider.
-I understand that is appropriately labeled by the pha and the number of days to be ac accordance with written instruction any adverse drug reaction suffered t is my responsibility to furnish immacy/manufacturer or physical imministered at school.
-Any solutions from the prescribing health cand by the student.
-I also give my ibed medication at school as ordered sh the medication in the original cocian stating the name of the medication of the medication employee who administers medicate provider shall not be liable for dampermission for the exchange of informevent a question or concern may arise ontainer ation, the dosage cation in nages as a result o nation between the
+I understand that is appropriately labeled by the pha and the number of days to be ac accordance with written instruction any adverse drug reaction suffered t is my responsibility to furnis rmacy/manufacturer or physic Iministered at school.
+Any sch s from the prescribing health ca d by the student.
+I also give my p bed medication at school as ordered h the medication in the original concian stating the name of the medication ool employee who administers medicate provider shall not be liable for dample of the exchange of informmeter a question or concern may arise ntainer ation, the dosage ation in ages as a result o ation between the

 Printed Name of Parent/Guardia an:

+Parent/Guardian Signature:

-Address: Phone:
+Phone:

 Email:

 Date:

-Please return Completed For 1625 Queen Ave. m to:
+Please return Completed Ford m to: